About This Policy

 - The purpose of preliminary approval is to ensure that the contemplated naming is likely to be consistent with university and campus goals and priorities, with university and campus development plans, and with the terms of this policy.
 The approval to proceed permits the approach or discussions to begin and a proposal and dossier to be prepared; approval to proceed does not assure approval of the completed proposal and dossier.

-- Requests for the President's approval to proceed shall be routed through the Vice President for Capital Planning and Facilities (for facilities) or the Executive Vice President for University Academic Affairs (for organizations).
-The request should contain sufficient information to reflect the approvals in paragraph (a) and address the purposes of paragraph (b) of this section.
+- Requests for the President's approval to proceed shall be routed through the Vice President for Capital Planning and Facilities (for facilities) or the Vice President for Diversity, Equity, and Multicultural Affairs (for organizations).
+The request should contain sufficient information to reflect the approvals in paragraph (1) and address the purposes of paragraph (2) of this section.

 - Approval Process for Names Requiring Presidential or Trustee Approval

 - The University Naming Committee will only accept naming proposals from the provost, a chancellor, a vice president, the president of the IU Foundation, or the President of the university.

 - Proposals for benefactor naming will only be accepted upon approval from the chief development officer of the university.